Pillsbury Announces Attorney Promotions for 2012

-Mr. Kemp’s practice extends beyond the life sciences sectors—he handles all types of patent, trademark, trade dress, and unfair competition cases, as well as general business, real estate and securities litigation matters; and he has also conducted internal corporate and pre-litigation investigations.
-Although a tireless trial attorney who has tried cases to juries in both federal and state courts (including both civil and criminal matters), Mr. Kemp is also adept at mediating cases to early resolution.
+Mr. Kemp’s practice, however, extends beyond the life sciences sectors—he handles all types of patent, trademark, trade dress, and unfair competition cases, as well as general business, real estate and securities litigation matters; and he has also conducted internal corporate and pre-litigation investigations.
+Although a tireless trial attorney who has tried cases to juries in both federal and state courts, Mr. Kemp is also adept at mediating cases to early resolution.

 - ACCO v.
 Comarco Wireless Technologies, Inc. (U.S. District Court, N.D.
 Cal.): Defending Comarco (patentee) in a declaratory judgment non-infringement/invalidity action concerning patents claiming universal power supply equipment; briefed and argued claim construction in late 2012, obtaining 100% victory on all disputed claim term construction.

 - Al Saud v.
 LaBonte (U.S. District Court, N.D.
 Cal.): Brought anti-cybersquatting action on plaintiff’s behalf and successfully obtained emergency temporary restraining order preventing defendant’s sale of internet domain name; thereafter, defendant stipulated to preliminary and permanent injunctions and transferred domain name to plaintiff.

 - Artes Medical USA, Inc. v.
 BioForm Medical, Inc. (U.S. District Court, S.D.
 Cal.; California Superior Court; Regional Court, Patent Panel, Frankfurt, Germany): Represented BioForm Medical in domestic and international actions (i) to determine the rights under a license to patents covering medical device implant materials and (ii) for infringement of the licensed patents; case resolved prior to trial.